Wednesday, March 15, 2017

 The unions most strongly represented were the building trades.
 This solidarity shocked some employers, who feared a workers' revolution, while others quickly signed agreements for shorter hours at the same pay.

-On May 4th, two substitute speakers ran over to Haymarket Square at the last minute.
-They had been attending a meeting of sewing workers organized by Lucy Parsons and her fellow labor organizer Lizzie Holmes of Geneva Illinois.
-These last-minute speakers were Albert Parsons, just returned from Ohio, and Samuel Fielden, an English-born Methodist lay preacher who worked in the labor movement.
+On May 4, two substitute speakers ran over to Haymarket Square at the last minute.
+They had been attending a meeting of sewing workers organized by Lucy Parsons and her fellow labor organizer, Lizzie Holmes of Geneva, Illinois.
+These last-minute speakers were Albert Parsons, who had just returned from Ohio, and Samuel Fielden, an English-born Methodist lay preacher who worked in the labor movement.

 But when one speaker urged the dwindling crowd to “throttle” the law, 176 officers under Inspector John Bonfield marched to the meeting and ordered people to disperse.
 Then someone threw the first dynamite bomb ever used in the peacetime history of the United States at the police, killing one officer instantly.
 Police, carrying Winchester repeater rifles, drew their guns, firing wildly.
 Sixty officers were injured, and eight died; an undetermined number of the crowd were killed or wounded.

-Eventually, seven policemen died, only one directly accountable to the bomb.
-Four workers were also killed, but few textbooks bother to mention this fact.
+Eventually, seven policemen died, and only one was directly accountable for the bomb.
+Four workers were also killed, but few textbooks mention this fact.

-The next day martial law was declared, not just in Chicago but throughout the nation.
-Anti-labor governments around the world used the Chicago incident to crush local union movements.
-In Chicago, labor leaders were rounded up, houses were entered without search warrants and union newspapers were closed down.
+The next day, martial law was declared in Chicago and throughout the nation.
+Anti-labor governments worldwide used the Chicago incident to crush local union movements.
+In Chicago, labor leaders were rounded up, houses were entered without search warrants, and union newspapers were closed.

 Amidst public clamor for revenge, however, eight anarchists, including prominent speakers and writers, were tried for murder.
-Among them were Fielden, Parsons, and a young carpenter named Louis Lingg, who was accused of throwing the bomb.
+Fielden, Parsons, and a young carpenter named Louis Lingg were accused of throwing the bomb.
 The partisan Judge Joseph E. Gary conducted the trial, and all 12 jurors acknowledged prejudice against the defendants.
 Lacking credible evidence that the defendants threw the bomb or organized the bomb-throwing, prosecutors focused on their writings and speeches.

 On November 10, the day before the execution, Samuel Gompers came from Washington to appeal to Governor Oglesby for the last time.
-The national and worldwide pressure did finally force the Governor to change the sentences of Samuel Fielden and Michael Schwab to imprisonment for life.
+The national and worldwide pressure finally forced the Governor to change the sentences of Samuel Fielden and Michael Schwab to imprisonment for life.
 Although 5 of the 8 were still to be hanged the next day, on the morning of November 10, Louis Lingg was found in his cell, his head half blown away by a dynamite cap.
-The entire event was most mysterious since Lingg was hoping to receive a pardon that very day.
+The event was most mysterious since Lingg hoped to receive a pardon that very day.
 Adolph Fischer, George Engel, Albert Parsons and August Spies were hanged on November 11, 1887.

 "The day will come when our silence will be more powerful than the voices you are throttling today." - August Spies' last words, shouted from the gallows.

-Despite protests all over the world, Adolph Fischer, George Engel, Albert Parsons and August Spies were hanged on November 11, 1887.
+Despite protests worldwide, Adolph Fischer, George Engel, Albert Parsons and August Spies were hanged on November 11, 1887.
 As they were marched to the gallows, the men sang the Marseillaise (French National Anthem).
-The law vindicated.
-Four of the Chicago anarchists pay the penalty of their crime.
+The law was vindicated.
+Four of the Chicago anarchists pay the penalty for their crimes.
 Illustration in the Cook County jail at the moment before execution.

 In June of 1893, Governor John P. Altgeld pardoned the 3 men still alive and condemned the entire judicial system that had allowed this injustice.

-Anti-labor governments around the world used the Chicago incident to crush local union movements.
+Anti-labor governments worldwide used the Chicago incident to crush local union movements.

 The real issues of the Haymarket Affair were freedom of speech, freedom of the press, the right to free assembly, the right to a fair trial by a jury of peers, and the right of workers to organize and fight for things like the eight-hour workday.

 While textbooks tell about the bomb, they fail to mention the reason for the meeting or what happened afterward.
-Some books even fail to mention the fact that many of those who were tried were not even at the Haymarket meeting, but were arrested simply because there were union organizers.
+Some books even fail to say that many of those who were tried were not even at the Haymarket meeting but were arrested simply because there were union organizers.
 Sadly, these rights have been abridged many times in American history.
-During the civil rights marches of the 1960s, the anti-Vietnam war demonstrations, and the 1968 Democratic National Convention, we saw similar violations of citizens' constitutional rights.
+During the civil rights marches of the 1960s, the anti-Vietnam War demonstrations, and the 1968 Democratic National Convention, we saw similar violations of citizens' constitutional rights.

 The Haymarket Affair took on a worldwide dimension in July 1889, when a delegate from the American Federation of Labor recommended at a labor conference in Paris that May 1 be set aside as International Labor Day in memory of Haymarket martyrs and the injustice of the Haymarket Affair.
-Today in almost every major industrial nation, May Day is Labor Day.
-Even Great Britain and Israel have passed legislation in recent years declaring this date a national holiday.
+Today, in almost every major industrial nation, May Day is Labor Day.
+Even Great Britain and Israel have passed legislation declaring this date a national holiday in recent years.

-For years, half of the American Labor movement observed May 1 as Labor Day, while the other half observed the first Monday in September.
-After the Russian Revolution, the May 1 date was mistakenly associated with communism, and in a protest against Soviet policy, May 1 was first proclaimed Law Day in 1960's.
+For years, half of the American Labor movement observed May 1 as Labor Day, while the other half followed the first Monday in September.
+After the Russian Revolution, the May 1 date was mistakenly associated with communism, and in a protest against Soviet policy, May 1 was first proclaimed Law Day in the 1960s.

-The Haymarket Martyrs Monument was dedicated at Waldheim Cemetery in Forest Park, Illinois, to honor the anarchists who were framed and executed for the bombing at Haymarket Square on May 4, 1886.
+The Haymarket Martyrs Monument was dedicated at Waldheim Cemetery in Forest Park, Illinois, to honor the anarchists framed and executed for the bombing at Haymarket Square on May 4, 1886.

 Compiled by Dr. Neil Gale, Ph.D.

-[1] Oscar Neebe, who is reported to have said: "So I am only sorry, your honor — that is, if you can stop it or help it — I will ask you to do it — that is, to hang me, too; for I think it is more honorable to die suddenly than to be killed by inches.
-I have a family and children; and if they know their father is dead, they will bury him.
-They can go to the grave, and kneel down by the side of it; but they can’t go to the penitentiary and see their father, who was convicted for a crime that he hasn’t had anything to do with.
+[1] Oscar Neebe, who is reported to have said: "So I am only sorry, your honor — that is if you can stop it or help it — I will ask you to do it — that is, to hang me, too; for I think it is more honorable to die suddenly than to be killed by inches.
+I have a family and children; if they know their father is dead, they will bury him.
+They can go to the grave and kneel by the side of it, but they can't go to the penitentiary and see their father, who was convicted for a crime that he hasn't had anything to do with.
 That is all I have got to say.
-Your honor, I am sorry I am not to be hung with the rest of the men."
+Your honor, I am sorry I will not be hung with the rest of the men."

 1 comment: